backdrop-contrib/slick/README.txt

 lazyLoad ondemand also has issue with dummy image excessive height, so use it with care.
 It is never encouraged to use by the Slick author due to bad UX.
 It may be useful to cycle a large number of slides randomly like ads though.
 Dummy image is for valid HTML5.
-Added fix for this via CSS.
+Added fix for this via CSS instead.

 More info relevant to each option is available at their form display by hovering over them, and click a dark question mark.